 I’ve had these leftover colors of Bernat Softee Baby yarn from Yarnspirations for a while and I always loved how they looked together and I’m glad I was finally able to think of a way to get them all together in a blanket.

-But, I decided to use an H hook for this blanket since I used a tighter version of half double crochet and luckily it didn’t turn out too loose and I think it helped the blanket work up a lot faster!
+But, I decided to use an H hook for this blanket since I used a tighter version of half double crochet and luckily it didn’t turn out too loose.

 We also have a video tutorial if you are more of a visual learner!

-(Finished size 35 in x 35 in)
+Finished size 35 in x 35 in

 Chain 120 in White.
 (If you’d like to make your blanket bigger or smaller, the pattern repeat is a multiple of 7, plus 8.)

-ROW 2 – 5: Work four more rows of HHDC in White.
+Rows 2 – 5: Work four more rows of HHDC in White.
 The chain 2 from the row below does not count as a stitch, so at the beginning of each row you’ll want to insert your hook directly into the first stitch of the row below, and then you don’t have to go into the turning chain at the end of the row.
 When you reach the end of row 5, pull through with Navy on the last stitch, when you still have two loops left on your hook.
 Cut the White yarn, leaving a tail long enough to weave in later.
 Chain 1 with Navy and turn.

-ROWS 7 – 11: Work five rows of HHDC in White, chaining 2 and turning at the end of the first four rows.
+Rows 7 – 11: Work five rows of HHDC in White, chaining 2 and turning at the end of the first four rows.
 At the end of the last row, pull through with Soft Peach, and chain 1 and turn.

-ROW 12: Repeat row 6 in Soft Peach
+Row 12: Repeat row 6 in Soft Peach.

-ROWS 13 – 17: Work five rows of HHDC in White, chaining 2 and turning at the end of the first four rows.
+Rows 13 – 17: Work five rows of HHDC in White, chaining 2 and turning at the end of the first four rows.
 At the end of the last row, pull through with Aqua, and chain 1 and turn.

-ROW 18: Repeat row 6 in Aqua
+Row 18: Repeat row 6 in Aqua.

-ROWS 19 – 23: Work five rows of HHDC in White, chaining 2 and turning at the end of the first four rows.
+Rows 19 – 23: Work five rows of HHDC in White, chaining 2 and turning at the end of the first four rows.
 At the end of the last row, pull through with Soft Red, and chain 1 and turn.

-ROW 24: Repeat row 6 in Soft Red
+Row 24: Repeat row 6 in Soft Red.

-ROWS 25 – 29: Work five rows of HHDC in White, chaining 2 and turning at the end of the first four rows.
+Rows 25 – 29: Work five rows of HHDC in White, chaining 2 and turning at the end of the first four rows.
 At the end of the last row, pull through with Navy, and chain 1 and turn.